 Passing the Roman bath house, we took the track that joins the Cumbria Coastal way by the Esk estuary, an attractive wooded walk out to the A595 and Muncaster bridge.
 The steep climb up towards Barnscar got us into gear, followed by a gentle walk to Devoke Water where a group of walkers were gathered by the cairn at the western end.
 From here we would see nobody at all for the rest of the day.
-A track leads through Woodend Farm to the fell road and we climbed NE by Freeze Beck, contouring the slopes to Wormshell How.
-In hindsight it would probably have been better to traverse the minor tops of Great Worm Crag and White How despite the extra ascent, but it was a pleasant line and all the tops were clear.
+A track leads through Woodend Farm to the fell road and a short walk along we climbed NE near Freeze Beck, traversing the minor tops of Great Worm Crag and White How and all the tops were clear.

 From Wormshell How a thin path curves down to Grassguards Gill at the forest edge and joins the path beneath Harter Fell.
 A steep climb of 1000' from the SW gains the summit and a great view of the mountains ahead.
 It was tempting to pitch right there, a feeling that would be repeated quite a few times in the days ahead, but being mindful of the schedule we pressed on towards Hard Knott.
 We climbed from the pass road to the exquisite Ravencrag Tarn, which furnished an excellent pitch with phenomenal clear views of the mountains in the evening sun.